Pedro Duarte (general): War of the Triple Alliance

 Following this, Duarte finally surrendered and was taken prisoner along with 1,300 of his men.
 He spent the rest of the conflict as a prisoner of war in Buenos Aires.

-Post-War Career
+Post-war career

-A few years after the end of the war, he returned to Paraguay and served in different public positions, as political chief of the city of Asunción and as Minister of War and Navy in 1879, reaching the rank of Divisional General of the Paraguayan Army until 1890.
-He spent his last years in the city of Asunción where he died on July 19, 1902 at the age of 72.
+A few years after the end of the war, he returned to Paraguay and served in different public positions, as political chief of the capital, Asunción, and as Minister of War and Navy in 1879, reaching the rank of Divisional General of the Paraguayan Army in 1890.
+He spent his last years in the city of Asunción where he died on July 19, 1902, at the age of 72.

 Legacy

 The "Escuela Nacional General Pedro Duarte N°2525" at the District of Carlos Antonio López, Itapúa is named after him.
 The 8th Cavalry Regiment "Pedro Duarte" is also named in his honor.